Terry’s is the ninth largest chocolate confectionery brand in Britain and is best known for the Chocolate Orange.

 The family connection to the company ended when Peter Terry retired as chairman in 1986.

-Terry’s was sold to Kraft of Chicago for £220 million in 1993.
-It was the fourth largest chocolate company in Britain.
-Its main lines were All Gold, Moonlight and Chocolate Orange.
+United Biscuits sold Terry’s to Kraft of Chicago for £220 million in 1993 in order to reduce debt and concentrate on biscuits and savoury snacks.
 The sale also included the United Biscuits confectionery business.
 There were 2,270 employees across the businesses, with 1,350 employed at Terry’s in York.

-By this time eight million Chocolate Oranges were produced every year.
-A Kraft spokesman suggested that the Terry’s factory might be used to produce Suchard product lines such as Toblerone for the UK market (this never happened).
+Kraft announced plans to increase exports at Terry’s.
+A Kraft spokesman suggested that the York site might be used to produce Suchard product lines such as Toblerone for the British market, although this ultimately did not occur.

 The number of employees at Terry’s had been reduced from 1,350 to 775 by 1996.
 That year, Kraft announced that there would be a further 300 job losses, leaving a staff of 475.

-Kraft changed the brand name from “Terry’s of York” to “Terry’s”.
-Kraft phased out all the lower volume Terry’s product lines in 2002, leaving just All Gold, Twilight, Chocolate Orange and York Fruits.
+Kraft phased out the lower-volume Terry’s product lines in 2002, leaving just All Gold, Twilight, Chocolate Orange and York Fruits.